 We then used the following data and calculations in our three basic categories to create our rankings:

 Graduation rates: 30%.
 Education experts and college officials generally agree that one of the most important reflections of a college’s quality is its graduation rate.
 The most commonly cited graduation rate statistic — the percentage of freshmen that graduate within six years — is based only on first-time, full-time students, meaning it misses a large population of students at many colleges.
-To help address that, we also use recently available federal data to expand that graduation rate by specifically including the share of full-time students who transferred into a college and earned a degree within six years.
+To help address that, we also use federal data to expand that graduation rate by specifically including the share of full-time students who transferred into a college and earned a degree within six years.
 The included graduation rate is calculated using bachelor’s degree-seeking students only.

 Value-added graduation rate: 30%.
 Many education experts and college officials point out that the basic graduation rate number, while useful, is an insufficient indicator of a college’s value because research shows that wealthier students and students who got good grades in high school are more likely to graduate on time no matter what college they attend.
 In other words, elite schools, which disproportionately enroll such advantaged students, are expected to have high graduation rates.
 For that reason, we calculated each school’s relative performance after accounting for the economic background and academic preparation of its students (measured by the percentage of attendees receiving Pell grants, the majority of which are given to low-income students; the standardized test scores and high school GPAs of incoming freshmen; and the share of traditional, full-time students on campus).
 The higher a school’s graduation rate was above the rate predicted for a school with that particular mix of students, the more value that particular college is assumed to have added.
-(A 2013 OECD review of research on value-added analysis says it can provide “a more ‘accurate’ estimate of the contribution educational institutions make to students’ academic progress” by isolating student attainment from other contributing factors such as family characteristics and socioeconomic background.)

 Faculty: 10%.
 Research shows that students who get more individual attention from faculty tend to achieve more, both in college and after graduation.
 (See, for example, this Gallup-Strada study.)
 We include each school’s student-to-faculty ratio.

-Pell Grant recipient outcomes: 10% To analyze how well schools help low-income students succeed, we multiplied the share of federal Pell grant recipients on campus with the six-year graduation rate for Pell grant recipients in the school’s bachelor’s degree-seeking cohort.
+Pell Grant recipient outcomes: 10% To analyze how well schools help low-income students succeed, we multiplied the share of federal Pell Grant recipients on campus with the six-year graduation rate for Pell grant recipients in the school’s bachelor’s degree-seeking cohort.
 Schools that serve a large share of low-income students and help them graduate rise to the top.

 For this factor we used 10 indicators, weighted as shown: